For people who suffer from Dermatophagia, it is a disorder (not a bad habit) that is embarrassing, misdiagnosed, uncontrollable, and painful.

 What is Dermatophagia?

 Dermatophagia means skin (dermato) eating (phagia) aka “wolf biters,”

 Dermatophagia is a psychological condition in which a person compulsively bites, chews, gnaws, or eats skin around their fingers but can also include cheeks, and lips.

 This is different than biting nails and hangnails.

 Skin biting becomes a problem when it causes distress or interferes with daily functioning.

-People who struggle with this disorder gnaw and pick at their skin uncontrollably, leaving it bloody, infected, and in pain causing it to interfere with their day to day activities.
+People who struggle with this disorder gnaw and pick at their skin uncontrollably, leaving it bloody, infected, and in pain causing it to interfere with their day-to-day activities.

 My fingers wake me up every night throbbing and hurting.
 I can’t wash dished or my hair without my hands burning.
 My fingers hurt when I bend them and sometimes I can’t bend one or two at all.
 Using hand sanitizer is absolutely dreadful.
-My hands tremble because they burn so bad because of the open sores.
+My hands tremble because they burn so badly because of the open sores.
 It’s hard to do housework or even fold laundry.